 Virtual keyboards act like hardware keyboards in the operating system.
 If virtual keyboards are used together with hardware keyboards, they affect each other.
-Settings on the hardware keyboards - e.g. determine whether Shift is used - affect the virtual keyboard and vice versa.
+Settings on the hardware keyboards - e.g. to determine whether the Shift key is used - affect the virtual keyboard and vice versa.